gin66/ScientificColorMaps/README.md

 # Scientific Color Maps for Swift

-This is package, which uses color data from https://www.fabiocrameri.ch/colourmaps/.
+This is a swift package, which uses color data from https://www.fabiocrameri.ch/colourmaps/.

 After package import, there is a static class available called `ScientificColorMaps`.